Skip to main content

 Section 2 — Monthly Usage Summary

 Below the balance card, the Monthly Usage Summary shows four cards: the current month and the previous three months.
+The card highlighted with the Current badge is the running total — it grows through the month.

 What the trend tells you